heathen1878/Docker/readme.md

 ```

 #### Container process

 A running process with access to a given set of resources

 process within container -> kernel -> allocated hardware resources

 #### Image

 Just a file system snapshot with a startup command

+### Container instance

+A container is an instance of the image running on your local docker instance.

 ## Base Linux Images